Shriyaru/Data-processing-usecase/README.md

 -          AVG and P95 (95th percentile) of flight duration for Top 10 destinations.
 -          Assuming cities had originally 0 passengers, find two cities with MAX passengers arrived and left.

+Note : The date has to be passed in UTC format.

 For the above use case I have followed the below steps:
 #1 Generation phase: